visulima/visulima/packages/jsdoc-open-api/README.md

         - name
 ```

-and then referenced in the request body schema and response body schema as follows:
+And then referenced in the request body schema and response body schema as follows:

 ```js
 /**